bdjang/horizontal-bars-email-templates/README.md

 ## Basics

-By using `<td>` cells and the `background-color` property, you can display data bars in email templates.
+By using `<td>` cells and the `background-color` property, you can easily create a data bar in email.

 ```html
 <table width="600">